| | |

 A pile of chocolate whoopie pies.
 One of the cookies has a bite out of it.
 Across the top it says "super rich & fudgey whoopie pies"

-If you love Whoopie Pies, you’ll love these!
+If you love this Whoopie Pies Recipe, you’ll love these!

 A pile of chocolate whoopie pies.
 One of the cookies has a bite out of it.